ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 **Description of the transmission loss approach**

-The approach by Rao and Maurer 1996 builds a one-parameter relationship between the seepage ofa channel with the depth of flow.
+The approach by Rao and Maurer 1996 builds a one-parameter relationship between the seepage of a channel with the depth of flow.
 A power relationship is then utilized for the stage-discharge relationship, which is coupled with the seepage relationship.

 $$
 Outflow = {\left( {Inflo{w^{\frac{1}{{TransPower}}}} - TransSub} \right)^{TransPower}}
 $$
 with:
-	Outflow: discharge at the outflow
+   $Outflow$:		discharge at the outflow
-	Inflow: discharge at the Inflow (upstream)
+   $Inflow$:		discharge at the Inflow (upstream)
-	TransPower: Parameter given by the rating curve
+   $TransPower$: 	Parameter given by the rating curve
-	TransSub: Parameter which is to calibrate
+   $TransSub$:		Parameter which is to calibrate

-As a main difference to the Rao and Maurer 1996, the TransPower parameter is not calculated by using a rating curve but is estimated (calibrated) as the parameter TransSub.
+As a main difference to the Rao and Maurer 1996, the $TransPower$ parameter is not calculated by using a rating curve but is estimated (calibrated) as the parameter $TransSub$.
 Transmission loss takes place where the channel gets bigger with more influence of river-aquifer interaction and also with more river-floodplain interaction.
 Therefore a minimum upstream area is defined where transmission loss starts to get important.